 The DeLeon Springs Community Association, Inc. grew out of the DeLeon Springs Merchant’s Association, a group of local merchants led by Don Malmborg, who wanted to see DeLeon Springs prosper and the downtown corridor improve.
 Hampered by continual code changes and a lack of modern utility infrastructure, key members of the

 group chose to broaden the focus to include the wider community.
 In 2011, the DeLeon Springs Community Association, Inc. was formed and incorporated as a

-501(c)(3) organization dedicated to “Making DeLeon Springs A Better Place to Live, Work and Play”.
-What began as a small group of volunteers, blossomed
+501(c)(3) organization, dedicated to “Making DeLeon Springs A Better Place to Live, Work and Play”, which was adopted as our motto.

 Early in our history, we worked with Volusia County to create a District Overlay to define a downtown area, eliminate split zoning along the US Highway 17 corridor,